-The fact that a faulty GM ignition switch was causing cars to crash and many deaths went unnoticed for years in publicly available data.
+The fact that a faulty GM ignition switch was causing cars to crash -- with many deaths -- went unnoticed for years in publicly available data.
 While investigative journalists and other watchdog organizations have access to increasing amounts of data, they have been hindered by available tools in gaining insights from large volumes of often messy data.

 For this project, the Data Impact Lab is partnering with professional journalists at organizations including the Center for Investigative Reporting and the Wall Street Journal.
 We are applying new tools to the real datasets of emerging and potentially important stories.
 These tools, including some developed at Stanford, apply machine learning and other techniques to the challenge of working with large, messy datasets.

-Our partners can put better tools and the insights they enable to almost immediate use, to better find stories that might otherwise be missed.
+Our partners can put better tools to almost immediate use, to gain insights and to find stories that might otherwise be missed.